The graphical interface of learningml-editor

 └── environments

-On the other hand, each component has at least 4 files (let’s say ml-home):
+Each component has at least 4 files

 • one for the typescript code, where the component’s operation logic is set (ml-home.component.ts),